SimonVanSchuylenbergh/NEO-Orrery/README.md

  Space Apps Challenge 2024

  **TO DO**
-- [ ] CSV Planets ephemeris J2000
+- [x] CSV Planets ephemeris J2000
-- [ ] CSV Sporadics meteor showers and parent bodies J2000
+- [x] CSV Sporadics meteor showers and parent bodies J2000
-- [ ] CSV Risk list asteroids J2000
+- [x] CSV Risk list asteroids J2000
-- [ ] CSV to json file Python
+- [x] CSV to json file Python
-- [ ] Orbit and body
+- [x] Orbit and body
-- [ ] Matrix rotation function
+- [x] Matrix rotation function
-- [ ] Toggle Satelite/Earth and slider JD and number of shown NEOs
+- [x] Toggle Satelite/Earth and slider JD and number of shown NEOs
-- [ ] Python to Javascript conversion to boot the page
+- [x] Python to Javascript conversion to boot the page
+- [ ] make it load faster the orbit
 - [ ] DEMO ppt submit by 7pm with title explain what the screen capture is showing

 **if time allows**
 - [ ] Skybox milkyway
 - [ ] Texture planet atmosphere
+- [ ] Texture and halo Sun